cirosantilli/markdown-style-guide/index.md

 ## Code blocks

-Use indented code blocks wherever you can, since they are part of the original standard and fenced code blocks are not.

-One important case where fenced code blocks are needed is to specify the language of the block with the GitHub extension.
+### Option C1

+Only use fenced code blocks.

+Comparison to indented code blocks:

+- disadvantage: not part of the original markdown, thus less portable
+- advantage: many implementations, including GitHub's, allow to specify the code language with it

+*Don't* indent fenced code blocks.

+### Option C2

+Only use indented code blocks.

+Indent indented code blocks with 4 spaces.

+---

 Code blocks must be surrounded by one empty line.

-Indent indented code blocks with 4 spaces.

-*Don't* indent fenced code blocks.

 Prefer to end the phrase before a code block with a colon `:`.